Home → Waste Management → Programs > Transporters > Non Hazardous Waste Transporter Program

 - Laws and Rules

-- Non Hazardous Waste Application forms, Manifest forms, Lists and Publications
+- Application forms, Manifest forms, Lists and Publications

 Regulations were adopted in 1991 pertaining to the transportation of non-hazardous waste within the State of Maine.
 Unless exempt, all vehicles and/or containers transporting non-hazardous waste within the state must have a license.
 The transportation of certain wastes (categories A & C - see below) require manifesting.
 Copies of the manifests are submitted to the Department on a quarterly basis.

-Contacts - To request a manifest form to be sent to you, please email or call Lisa Moore at 207-441-8450.
+Contacts - To request a manifest form to be sent to you, please email or call Jane LaPierre at 207-441-8450.

-Chapter 411 Rule -- Non-Hazardous Waste Transporter Licenses
+Department Rule Chapter 411 -- Non-Hazardous Waste Transporter Licenses

-Biennial fees shall be based upon the following table:
+Biennial fees shall be based upon the following:

 The maximum biennial fee for any applicant shall be $2000.00.

 Non-hazardous waste is any solid waste, special waste, or septage that is not otherwise classified as a hazardous waste, biomedical waste, or low level radioactive waste.

 Solid waste includes garbage, rubbish, refuse, construction and demolition debris, special waste, and tires.
 Municipal solid waste means solid waste generated from domestic and normal commercial sources.
 By way of example, municipal solid waste includes household and office trash, garbage, rubbish, and refuse.